Covid-19 Travel Advice for Customers. Click here

 See the wonderful wildlife

 Get up close to all kinds of rare animals in the Seychelles, from striking birds to giant Aldabra tortoises.
-On Bird Island, there are over 20 species of quirky birds, including around 700,000 pairs of Sooty Terns that nest there.
 You’ll find giant tortoises wandering many of the islands and can visit the official sanctuary on Desroches.
 Hawksbill and Green turtles also come ashore to lay eggs in various destinations in the Seychelles.

 Seychelles sailing itineraries